Official: Gas leaks around 1/3 of Denmark’s CO2 emissions

 “We believe that half the gas is out by now of one of the two pipes,” Böttzauw said.
 “We are talking about a huge spill of several million cubic meters of gas.”

-He said the gas is not poisonous but contains methane which is a potent greenhouse gas.
+He said the gas is not poisonous but contains methane, which is a potent greenhouse gas.

 In a statement, his agency said its calculation on the greenhouse gas emissions was an estimate “partly because it is not certain that all the natural gas will be released into the atmosphere; partly because a methane proportion of the natural gas of 100% has been assumed.”

-It added that the calculation was based on information from operators Nord Stream AG and Nord Stream 2 AG about the content of natural gas in the three pipelines that are leaking.
+The statement added that the calculation was based on information from operators Nord Stream AG and Nord Stream 2 AG about the content of natural gas in the three pipelines that are leaking.

 Some European officials and energy experts have said Russia is likely to blame since it directly benefits from higher energy prices and economic anxiety across Europe.
 But others cautioned against pointing fingers until investigators are able to determine what happened.